-When a building administrator has evidence that a student or employee has made a terroristic threat or committed a terroristic threat or committed a terroristic act, the following guidelines shall be applied:
+When a building administrator has evidence that a student or employee has made a terroristic threat or committed a terroristic act, the following guidelines shall be applied:

-- 1. The building administrator shall immediately suspend the student and recommend expulsion. - 2.
-The building administrator shall promptly report the incident to the Superintendent. - 3.
-The building administrator shall promptly report the student to law enforcement officials.

-4. The building administrator shall immediately contact security if the student attempts to return to school premises pending expulsion or during expulsion.
+- The building administrator shall immediately suspend the student and recommend expulsion. - The building administrator shall promptly report the incident to the Superintendent. - The building administrator shall promptly report the student to law enforcement officials. - The building administrator shall immediately contact security if the student attempts to return to school premises pending expulsion or during expulsion.